rg-wood/salt-lion/README.md

 #### Divination

 You can use EMPATHY to diving knowledge from another time or place.
 You gain a bonus to this roll equal to the level of the talent.
 On a success you can ask the GM one question and they must answer truthfully.
-Rolls involving this talent are [aggravated](#aggravated-rolls).

 | EFFECT                          | MODIFIER |
 | ------------------------------- | -------- |